elicia4/linux_notes/commands/diff.md

 # The `diff` command

-Notes taken on the "Linux Crash Course - The `diff` Command" video by LearnLinuxTV.
+These are notes on [this video](https://www.youtube.com/watch?v=qLRQspQxvFk), documentation, and the Internet.

 [***Table of Contents***](/README.md)

 It's the command you can use to find the difference between files.
+It supports many output formats and can process large collections of text files at once.
-For practice, create two slightly different text files:
+`diff` can be used to create *"diff files"* that are used to convert one version of a file to another.
+For practice, create two slightly different text
+files:

     echo "I like\ndogs and cats" > 1.txt;
     echo "I like\ncats and dogs" > 2.txt;